paldhous/ucsc/2018/investigative-policy/md/index.md

 An introduction to data-driven journalism, with examples.
 Basic online resources for science reporters: Getting the most out of databases of scientific literature, patents, grants, clinical trials etc.

 - #### Apr 19: [Interviewing data](interview-data.html)
-Beyond the spreadsheet: We’ll use R and the tidyverse, which you worked with last quarter, to ask questons of data and find stories.
+Beyond the spreadsheet: We’ll use R and the tidyverse, which you worked with last quarter, to ask questions of data and find stories.

 ### Week 4